You know you want to watch it

 - While many superhero comics since the end of the Silver Age try to avoid the almost inherent silliness of the genre, Batman The Brave And The Bold embraces them so hard that it goes back around from "stupid" to spectacular.
 It also adds the occasional dash of Bronze Age and Modern Day super-hero tropes to keep viewers on their toes.

-- The Scooby-Doo reboot, Scooby Doo Mystery Incorporated.
+- Scooby-Doo!
+Mystery Incorporated.
 By the first episodes official airing its page had dozens of tropes, and as of this writing only around seven episodes have been replaced and it's almost as big as the main page.
 It's also noteworthy that very few other shows in the series have their own page yet.

 - Sym-Bionic Titan is just one huge love letter to the super robot genre and tokusatsu and boy, does it ever show.